-What do you most love about the place you live, and how does it influence your work?
+What do you love most about the place where you live, and how does it inspire your work?

 I live and work in a village of 700 in the hills of Lucca where I can admire a breathtaking view, watch sunsets of many colors, and absorb the silence.
 It is a magical place from which I draw much inspiration.
 It helps me realize my dreams.
 I am also fortunate to live and work in a region that has been the cradle of geniuses such as Michelangelo and Leonardo Caravaggio.

-What visual references do you draw upon in your work?
-And how do you choose the colors of your sculptures?
+What visual elements or natural references most influence your creations, and how do you decide on the colors of your sculptures?

 I am very influenced by the sea—its transparency and its mysterious underwater world full of fascinating creatures.
 I am enchanted by their colors and movements, elements that I try to transform into evocative glass forms.

-What is the best part about using glass-fusion technique?
+What is the most rewarding part of working with the glass-fusion technique?

 Without a doubt the best moment is when, after the first phase of the fusion, I open the oven and, with the curiosity of a child, see the result I have achieved.
 Through many years of work, it always manages to make my heart beat fast.
 It spurs me on to continue my research.